-Airline miles calculators for earning, redeeming, transferring, and calculating the cash value of airline miles with 20+ frequent flyer programs.
+Airline Miles Calculators for earning, redeeming, transferring, and calculating the dollar value of airline miles with frequent flyer programs.

 There are lots of perks and benefits that comes with joining a frequent flyer program.
 This include the ability to earn miles redeemable for rewards such as free flights along with the benefits of extra perks when flying with that particular airline such as seat upgrades.
 While every airline offers there own special set of different perks, most of the common ones consist of:

 - More Airline Miles Per Flight and/or $1 Spent With The Airline

 - Waived and Reduced Fees on Itinerary Changes

 - Complimentary or Reduced Food/Beverage Costs During Flights